bbauska/W3Cx-3of5/README.md

 ### The old way to download files using HTML and HTTP

-Everyone knows the classic way to make hyperlinks, using &lt;a href=&quot;\...&quot;&gt;some text&lt;/a&gt;.
+Everyone knows the classic way to make hyperlinks, using &lt;a href=&quot;&period;&period;&period;&quot;&gt;some text&lt;/a&gt;.
 What happens when you click on the hyperlink depends on the MIME type received by the browser.
 If you link to a file the browser knows how to render (an html page, a gif, jpg, or png image, etc.) there is a good chance that the MIME type received by the browser will be something like this:

 1. Content-type: text/html, text/plain, image/gif, image/jpg, etc.